AvrilLopez/Assignment2_Maria_Avril/README.md

 | Mariya Anashkina           | 100746854  |
 | Avril Lopez van Domselaar  | 100746008  |

-When running the program, the user must select a local folder where they have the folder they want to upload to the server, or simply where they want to save the downloaded files.
+When running the program, the user must type a username and select a local folder where they have the files they want to upload to the server, or simply where they want to store the downloaded files.

 After that, the program sends a DIR request to the server and displays both the Server and local directory files. from there, the user can